wise-monk123/CMPE297DeepLearningProject/README.md

 - Tensorflow
 - Theano
 - Matplotlib
-Versions are specified in the requriements.txt file in the repository.
+- Package versions are specified in the requriements.txt file in the repository.

 # Repository file contents
 - **trackhandemoji.py** : This is our main function.
 This file contains all the code for user interface options and OpenCV code to capture camera contents.
 This file internally calls interfaces to HandEmojiCNN.py.